utharper/sourcemod-hl2dm/README.md

 A link to download the demo will be shown if you have enabled demo uploading in the config, and set your URL in there.

 ![Discord Match Report](https://i.imgur.com/ngaHGzn.png)

+Extended FOV (xms_exfov.smx)
+---
+**This plugin is standalone once compiled, you don't need to be running XMS.**

+Removes the field-of-view limit (by default the game limits it to 90), allowing players to set it to any value between 90 and 120.
+Players can set their FOV by typing `fov <value>` in console, or via the **!fov** command.

+The FOV temporarily (and seamlessly) resets to 90 when players use zoom functions (such as toggle_zoom and crossbow secondary attack), to overcome glitchy behaviour as seen in previous FOV plugins.

 Future improvements
 ---